ndevenish/Blender_ioEDM/README.md

 the flight simulator DCS world.
 It has been engineered by careful studying of the binary file format, intuition, research and much guesswork.

-In its current state, it allows limited importing whilst the fine details of the file structure are worked out.
+In its current state, it allows basic importing functionality whilst the fine details of the file structure are worked out, and even more basic exporting.
 Much of the data is reasonably easy to interpret, but translating the concepts to Blender is still a WIP.
 Also, there may be advanced modelling features used in DCS world modules that the author does not own, but a universal importer is less a goal than understanding the file format well enough to build a simple exporter.

 What Works
 ----------